felipeomachado/micro-company-backend/README.md

 The microservices need only a instance of the NoSql MongoDB database to run, each.

 The api-gateway exposes all necessary endpoints.
 Ex:

- - Company Domain
+**Company Domain**
- -- POST - /api/v1/companies
+ - POST - /api/v1/companies
- -- GET - /api/v1/companies
+ - GET - /api/v1/companies
- -- GET - /api/v1/companies/{id}
+ - GET - /api/v1/companies/{id}
- -- PUT - /api/v1/companies
+ - PUT - /api/v1/companies

- - Complain Domain
+**Complain Domain**
- -- POST - /api/v1/complains
+ - POST - /api/v1/complains
- -- GET - /api/v1/complains
+ - GET - /api/v1/complains

 ## Deploy and Run on Cloud